-The X8DTN+/X8DTN+-LR has six chassis/system fan headers (Fan1 to Fan6) and two CPU fans (Fan7/Fan8) on the motherboard.
-All these 4-pin fans headers are backward compatible with the traditional 3-pin fans.
-However, 3-pin fans do not support fan speed control.
-Fan speed control is available for 4-pin fans only.
-The onboard fan speeds are controlled by Thermal Management via Hardware Monitoring in the Advanced Setting in the BIOS.
-(The Default setting is Disabled.)
+This motherboard has six chassis/system fan headers (Fan 1 to Fan6) and two CPU fans (CPU1 Fan/CPU2 Fan) on the motherboard.
+In addition, I-Fan 1 and I-Fan 2 are available on a R 2.0 or newer version motherboard for IOH-36D cooling.
+The 4-pin fans headers are backward compatible with the traditional 3-pin fans.
+However, fan speed control is available for 4-pin fans only via Hardware Monitoring in the Advanced Setting in the BIOS.
 See the table on the right for pin definitions.